As a Man Thinketh: Power Starts With Thought, But You Need More (Book Review)

 Chapter 2: Effect of Thought on Circumstances

-The outer conditions of our lives are the reflection of our inner thoughts and our inner state.
+The outer conditions of our lives are a reflection of our inner thoughts and our inner state.

 The inner thoughts and our outer condition are not exactly the same because external conditions do have a major influence, says Allen.